nathanrbourke/weather-app/README.md

 ## Installation

+1. Sign up for free Weatherbit tier (https://www.weatherbit.io/), generate a personal access token and and set it to `WEATHERBIT_API_KEY` in a `/.env` file
-1. Install and run Redis through homebrew.
+2. Install and run Redis through homebrew.
-2. run `bundle install` and `./bin/dev`.
+3. run `bundle install` and `./bin/dev`.
 This starts both rails and tailwind compilation.

 You may need to install tailwind with: `./bin/rails tailwindcss:install` You may need to install foreman separately, but `./bin/dev` should take care of it.